Cults, Heresies, and Heterodoxies

 • Another tactic is to withhold aspects of their theology until you are well entrenched within the group.
 You may not learn about the strange and aberrant aspects of their teachings up front.
 Mormons fit into this category.

 • They put extreme pressure on their members to stay in the group.
 They may teach, for example, that to leave their church body condemns the person, sometimes even to a hell even worse than if they had never been part of their church in the first place.
 In some cases, leaving the church also ostracizes you from your own family and friends.
 This is especially true of both Mormons and Jehovah's Witnesses.
+(This is also true to an extreme among Muslims.)

 • They overbearingly warn you against reading religious materials that are not published by their group.
 This tactic is a method of mind control.
 God wants us to seek Him freely (2 Corinthians 3:17).
-Intellectual honesty begins with a willingness to consider evidence contrary to ones current view.
+Intellectual honesty begins with a willingness to consider evidence contrary to one's current view.
 A forced adherence to a belief system is artificial, thus not honoring to God.
 Any group that discourages you from reading other materials in order to seek the truth is almost certainly a cult.
 Jehovah's Witnesses are the prime example of this.

 • Cults typically use Christian terminology, but pour different meanings into the words.
 This is why they so easily trap people.
 For example, heaven, hell, salvation, Jesus, faith, gospel, etc., may have very different meanings than those of the historic orthodox Christian faith (Galatians 1:6-9).
 Mormons are especially guilty of this.